 After the ricotta is done straining, I either give it a good whipping or put it in the food processor for a few seconds.
 It does wonders for the texture.
 It becomes so smooth and creamy.

-How to make Homemade Ricotta Cheese with milk and cream
+How to make with milk and cream

 Bring milk and cream just up to a boil, then turn off the heat and gently stir in salt and lemon juice, just a time or two around the pan.
 The curds should form pretty quickly.
 After they start forming, don’t stir, it may break apart the delicate curds.
 Let the curds rest for about 20 minutes, then strain the curds through cheesecloth.
 This is a less hands on method that doesn’t require a thermometer.

-What kind of milk do I use to make Ricotta
+What kind of milk do I use

 I use whole milk for the milk only ricotta.
 I use a combination of whole milk and cream for the richest, creamiest ricotta you can imagine.